flawnson/Ouroboros/README.md

 ## Roadmap

 ## Contributing
+Currently we have a couple branches for making changes and contributions.
+New branches can be created if the process of achieving the desired outcome risks breaking the existing copy of the codebase on main.

 ## License

 ## Contact
+The core contributors are reachable by email, Twitter, and most other means.

 ## Acknowledgements
 Thank you to Kevin for being a reliable partner, and a close friend.